Cacio e Pepe

 - Pasta: Noodles are traditional for this dish, but really any shape of pasta will work.
 We usually use bucatini, spaghetti or linguine.

 - Freshly-cracked black pepper: I really love a nice coarse grind for cacio e pepe, but we did note that in Rome, almost everyone used a really fine grind.
 Up to you!
-And again, freshly-ground pepper will taste worlds better here.
+If you do use a finer grind, note that you will not need to add quite as much pepper.
+And again, freshly ground pepper will taste worlds better here.

 - Butter: I like to use butter in the sauce for extra flavor, but you could also sub in olive oil if you prefer.